security-force-monitor/sfm-research-handbook-old/en/datamodel/organizations.md

 * `N` indicates we do not assume that this organization  will continue to operate in the specified area, but we do not have an exact end date for this.

-## Organization membership {#organization_affiliation}
+## Organization Membership {#organization_membership}

+### Description
+Internal/national joint operations, international peacekeeping operations, or other multi-unit efforts that this organization is a part of

+### Type of field
+Text and numbers,

+### Example of use
+`Operación Conjunta Chihuahua`, `Operation BOYONA`

+### Guidance on use

-This field is for any memberships or attachments to internal/national joint operations, peacekeeping operations, or other multi-unit efforts.
+This field indicates whether an organization has had any memberships or attachments to internal/national joint operations, international peacekeeping operations, or other multi-unit efforts.
 Generally this means one of two things:

-1\) Multiple units operate as part of an “operation” focused on a specific mission - eg `Operation Chihuahua` focused on narcotics cartels operating in Chihuahua state.
-Staffing and personnel were not affected, the operation generally existed in name only as a signifier for intensified efforts of police and military units already stationed in Chihuahua State.
-It is useful to capture which police and military units were part of this operation - as any abuses tied to “soldiers” or “police” during raids as part of the operation could be narrowed down quickly to a handful of potential units as responsible.
+1\) Multiple units operate as part of an “operation” focused on a specific mission.

-2\) Multiple units “lend” or otherwise deploy personnel who operate under the command of a Joint Task Force or Operation, usually which has a commander of its own.
+2\) Multiple units “lend” or otherwise deploy personnel who operate under the command of a force composition like a "Joint Task Force" or "Operation", which usually has a commander of its own.

 > Example: soldiers from `1 Division` are deployed to the northeast of Nigeria to operate under `Operation BOYANA`. `1 Division` has a commander, but the soldiers as part of `Operation BOYANA` likely report to and take orders from the commander of `Operation BOYANA`.
 When the soldiers are done with their rotation, after several months, they return to their “home unit” `1 Division`.
 So while `Operation BOYANA` commands some soldiers who are part of `1 Division` it doesn’t technically command all of the soldiers of `1 Division` \(otherwise it would be the parent unit\) These operations - joint task forces, and so on - should have their own distinct `Organization` entries.

-Taskforces, Operations, Peacekeeping missions and other entries here should be entered as their own organization.
-Enter their information as a separate `Organization` record.
-Peacekeeping missions are often referred to informally.
-Find the formal name on the relevant UN peacekeeping website.
-If there is a specific unit designation given to the peacekeeping force - for example `NIBATT 12` or `Nigerian Battalion 12` - we would use that as the International affiliation.
-We would enter `Nigerian Battalion 12` as its own organization and make its parent unit the peacekeeping mission \(which would also be entered as its own organization\).
+We treat task forces, operations, peace keeping missions that are constitued via a membership of other organizations as distinct organizations.

+## Membership: Date first cited {#organization_membership_date_first_cited}

 ### Description

+This field is for the earliest citation for the location of a membership, either through direct reference in the source or by the date of its publication.

 ### Type of field

+Date \(YYYY-MM-DD\), fuzzy

 ### Example of use

+`2012`,`2012-11`, `2012-11-23`

 ### Guidance on use

-## Organization membership: Date of first citation {#organization_affiliation_date_first_cited}

-Follow the rules for parent units, sites, AOOs for the dates/citations.
+Along with the fields `Membership: Start date?`, `Membership: Date last cited` and `Membership: Open-ended?` the field `Membership: Date first cited` provides data on the duration of one organization's membership in another.

+The `Membership: Date first cited` field contains a date that is either:

+* The earliest date found in any source that references the values contained in the pairs of fields that record `Membership`
+* The earliest date of publication of any source that references the values contained in the pairs of fields that record `Membership`.

+In keeping with all date fields we include in this dataset, where our research can only find a year or a year and a month, this can be included in  `Membership: Date first cited`.

+This field is clarified by the field `Membership: Founding date?` which indicates whether the date included here is the actual date on which an organization membership was founded.

+## Membership: Start date? {#organization_membership_is_start}

 ### Description

+Is the value in `Membership: Date first cited` the actual date on which a membership was started, or the earliest date a source has referred to an organization Membership?

 ### Type of field

+Boolean \(Yes, No\)

 ### Example of use

+`Y`,`N`

 ### Guidance on use

-## Is start date?
+This is a clarifying field for `Membership: Date first cited`.
+Where a source references a membership and specifies the exact date the relationship was established we will enter `Y` .
+In all other cases we will enter a value of `N` to indicate that the date is not a start date, but the date of first citation.

+## Membership: Date of last citation {#organization_membership_date_last_cited}

 ### Description

+This field is for the latest citation of a membership, either through direct reference in the source or by the date of its publication.

 ### Type of field

+Date \(YYYY-MM-DD\), fuzzy

 ### Example of use

+`2012`,`2012-11`, `2012-11-23`

 ### Guidance on use

-## Organization membership: Date of last citation {#organization_affiliation_date_last_cited}

-Follow the rules for parent units, sites, AOOs for the dates/citations.
+Along with the fields `Membership: Date first cited`, `Membership: Start date?` and `Membership: Open-ended?` the field `Membership: Date last cited` provides data on duration of a membership.

+The `Membership: Date last cited` field contains a date that is either:

+* The latest date found in any source that references the values contained in the pairs of fields that record `Membership`; or,
+* The latest date of publication of any source that references the values contained in the pairs of fields that record `Membership`.

+In keeping with all date fields we include in this dataset, where our research can only find a year or a year and a month, this can be included in  `Membership: Date last cited`.

+This field is clarified by the field `Membership: Open-ended?` which indicates whether the date included here is the actual date on which an organization Membership was terminated.

+## Membership: Open-ended? {#organization_membership_open_ended}

 ### Description

+Indicates whether the value in `Membership: Date last cited` is the actual date on which an organization Membership was disbanded, the latest date a source has referred to an organization Membership, and whether can we assume this organization Membership continues to exist.

 ### Type of field

+Single choice \(Y, N, E\)

 ### Example of use

+`Y`,`N`,`E`

 ### Guidance on use

-## End date of organization membership?

-### Description

-### Type of field

-### Example of use

-### Guidance on use
+We use this field to clarify the meaning of the date entered in `Date last cited`.
+In entering a value for this field we use a variety of factors including: the history of basing for the unit, the overall structure and nature of the security forces, and the frequency of movement of similar units.

+The values that can be entered in this field are restricted to the below:

+* `E` indicates the exact date this membership was disbanded, or ceases to exist.
+* `Y` indicates that we assume this membership continues to exist.
+* `N` indicates we do not assume that this membership continues to exist, but we do not have an exact end date.

-## Notes {#organization_affiliation_international}
+## Notes {#organization_notes}

-Use this section for any interesting information about the organization that does not fit anywhere else - please always include the citation!
+We use this field to record interesting information about the organization that does not fit anywhere else.